acloonan/dc2-cluster-triaxiality/README.md

 ## Misc.
 Notes

 Pretty much everything here is only applicable to GCR datasets at the moment, maybe even only to cosmoDC2.

+The cosmoDC2 catalog is a dataset of synthetic galaxies.
+Clusters are identified using the redMaPPer algorithm, the results of which can be found within GCRCatalogs.